 Pulmonary embolism (PE) occurs when a piece of a blood clot breaks free and travels through the blood stream to the lungs.
 It then becomes lodged in a blood vessel.
 It’s commonly associated with DVT.

 Pulmonary embolism can be very dangerous and develop extremely rapidly.
-In about of pulmonary embolism cases, sudden death is the first symptom.
-Seek immediate medical attention if you suspect PE.
+In about

 Common symptoms of PE include: